2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/003_Game_Design_Dictionary.md

 The more modern versions feature more interactive components and fully-fledged 3D graphics, but what ties the genre together is usually a "point and click" style of gameplay.

+### Puzzle games

+Puzzle games are centered about making the player think: they can test a lot of problem-solving skills from pattern recognition, to word completion, to logic.

+Some example of puzzle games include Lemmings, Boulder Dash, any match-3 game (started with "Shariki", followed by "Bejeweled" until the more modern titles for mobile phones), and Tetris.

+Puzzle games can involve math (like Sudoku), Physics (like the game "Peggle"), Hidden objects or even programming (for instance "Shenzen I/O" for "realistic programming", or "Opus Magnum" for a different approach).

+Nothing stops other genres from including puzzle elements, but this small section is dedicated to the games that feature puzzle elements as their core mechanic.

 Miscellaneous
 -------------